-This linear park, inaugurated in 2008, follows the rivière Saint-Charles for 32 kilometers.
+This linear park, inaugurated in 2008, follows the rivière Saint-Charles for 32 kilometres.
 The trail begins at Lac-Saint-Charles and ends in the Old Port where the river joins the St. Lawrence River.

 The mouth of the rivière Saint-Charles is where Jacques Cartier spent his first winter on Canadian soil in 1535–1536.
 It was also the location of the Iroquoian village of Stadacona.
 One section of the trail leads past Cartier-Brébeuf National Historic Site.
 Another takes hikers through an impressive canyon and waterfall near the home of the Huron-Wendat nation.